Fire and rescue services

 Entry and exit conditions can change at short notice.
 Contact the nearest embassy or consulate of Sierra Leone for details about visas, currency, customs and quarantine rules.

 You'll need a valid yellow fever vaccination certificate to enter Sierra Leone.
-You may be asked to show your certificate when you leave.
+Some airlines may want to see one when you leave.

 You may need a valid yellow fever vaccination certificate to travel to other countries after visiting Sierra Leone.